Manubay, et al. vs. Sec. Garilao

 Precedents Cited

 - DENR v.
-DENR Region 12 Employees — Cited to support the explanation of the doctrine of qualified political agency.
+DENR Region 12 Employees — Cited for the proposition that department secretaries are alter egos of the President (doctrine of qualified political agency).

 - Pangasinan State University v.
-Court of Appeals — Cited to support the consequence that failure to exhaust administrative remedies leads to dismissal of the complaint for being premature or for having no cause of action.
+Court of Appeals — Cited for the rule that failure to exhaust administrative remedies results in dismissal for prematurity or lack of cause of action.

 Provisions